mfahd308/Flappy-Bird/README.md

 Once the game ends, the gator stops moving, and the game resets with each new session.

 ### Power-up: Invincibility
-A power-up is available during gameplay that grants the gator temporary invincibility.
-While active, the gator can collide with obstacles without losing the game.
-Obstacles that collide with the gator are bounced off the screen, continuing their movement in the opposite direction.
-This power-up adds a strategic element to gameplay, allowing players to avoid certain death and survive longer.
+A temporary power-up that makes the gator invincible to obstacles.
+Colliding with obstacles bounces them off the screen, allowing the player to continue without losing the game.